-3. Second hour:
+3. Next two hours:

 Accelerate at full throttle onto plane, then reduce engine speed to three-quarter throttle (approximately 4000 r/min).
 Vary engine speed occasionally.
-Run at full throttle for one minute, then allow about 10 minutes of operation at threequarter throttle or less to let the engine cool.
+Run at full throttle for one minute, then allow about 10 minutes of operation at three-quarter throttle or less to let the engine cool.

-4. Third through tenth hours:
+4. Remaining seven hours:

-Avoid operating at full throttle for more than 5 minutes at a time.
-Let the engine cool between full-throttle runs.
-Vary engine speed occasionally.
+Run the engine at any speed.
+However, avoid operating at full throttle for more than 5 minutes at a time.